iobruno/data-engineering-zoomcamp/week5/pyflink/README.md

 ## TODO:
-- [X] Playground setup for PyFlink
+- [X] Set up a Jupyter Playground for PyFlink
-- [x] Explore the Table API to read CSVs
+- [x] Explore Flink's Table API to read CSVs
 - [x] Explore the FlinkSQL API
+- [ ] Set up a Standalone Cluster for Flink
+- [ ] Submit a PyFlink job to the Cluster